 We have experienced significant operating losses since our inception.
-As of March 31, 2021, we had an accumulated deficit of \$4.79 billion.
-Although to date we have launched three products in the U.S., EU and various other countries globally, and expect to launch our commercially approved products in additional countries during 2021 and beyond, we may never attain profitability or positive cash flow from operations.
-For the three months ended March 31, 2021, we recognized \$135.8 million in net product revenues from sales of ONPATTRO, GIVLAARI and OXLUMO.
-While our full year 2020 operating loss improved relative to the prior year, marking 2019 as our peak operating loss year, we expect to continue to incur annual net operating losses, and will require substantial resources over the next several years as we expand our efforts to discover, develop and commercialize RNAi therapeutics, and aim to achieve self sustainability by the end of 2025.
+As of March 31, 2022, we had an accumulated deficit of \$5.68 billion.
+Although to date we have launched three products in the U.S., EU and various other countries globally, and expect to launch our commercially approved products in additional countries during 2022 and beyond, we may never attain profitability or positive cash flow from operations.
+For the three months ended March 31, 2022, we recognized \$186.9 million in net product revenues from sales of ONPATTRO, GIVLAARI and OXLUMO.
+While our full year operating loss for 2021 and 2020 each improved relative to the prior year, marking 2019 as our peak operating loss year, we expect to continue to incur annual operating losses, and will require substantial resources over the next several years as we expand our efforts to discover, develop and commercialize RNAi therapeutics, and aim to achieve self-sustainability by the end of 2025.
 While we believe the funding provided by our strategic financing collaboration with Blackstone should enable us to achieve a self-sustainable profile without the need for future equity financing, we will depend on our ability to generate revenues to achieve this goal.
-In addition to revenues derived from sales of our current and future, if any, commercially approved products, we anticipate that a portion of any revenues we generate over the next several years will continue to be from alliances with pharmaceutical and biotechnology companies.
-We cannot be certain that we will be able to maintain our existing alliances or secure and maintain new alliances.
+In addition to revenues derived from sales of our current and future, if any, commercially approved products, we anticipate that a portion of any revenues we generate over the next several years will continue to be from alliances with pharmaceutical and biotechnology companies, including Novartis and Regeneron.
+We cannot be certain that we will be able to maintain our existing alliances, secure and maintain new alliances, meet the obligations, or achieve any milestones that we may be required to meet or achieve to receive payments under our existing or new alliances.
+Moreover, we cannot be certain that our partners, including Novartis, will continue to successfully execute their obligations under our alliance agreements and generate additional revenues for us.

 We believe that to become and remain consistently profitable, we must succeed in discovering, developing and commercializing novel drugs with significant market potential.
-This will require us to build upon the success we have had in a range of challenging activities, including pre-clinical testing and clinical trial stages of development, obtaining regulatory approval and reimbursement for these novel drugs and manufacturing, marketing and selling them.
-We may never succeed as a commercial company, and may never generate revenues that are significant enough to achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+This will require us to build upon the success we have had in a range of challenging activities, including continued platform innovation, pre-clinical testing and clinical trial stages of development, obtaining regulatory approval and reimbursement for these novel drugs and manufacturing, marketing and selling them.
+We may never generate revenues that are significant enough to achieve profitability and, even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 If we cannot become and remain consistently profitable, the market price of our common stock could decline.
 In addition, we may be unable to raise capital, expand our business, develop additional product candidates or continue our operations.